TurboTax Software

 Watch Out For Audits!

-Last year, the IRS got stricter and ended up auditing over 1.3 million individual tax returns, a 7% jump from 2006 and the largest number of audits since 1998.
-To address this trend, TurboTax has come up with a couple of audit support tools that are included as features in its Deluxe, Premier and Home & Business versions.
+Recently, the IRS got stricter and ended up auditing over 1.3 million individual tax returns in one year, which resulted in a 7% jump in audited returns between the years 2006 and 2008.
+We’ve also seen the largest number of audits since 1998.
+To address this trend, TurboTax has a couple of tax audit support tools available that are included as features in its Deluxe, Premier and Home & Business versions.

 As a TurboTax customer, you can identify and reduce your audit risk with these tools:

-• Audit Risk Meter: This new tool helps taxpayers reduce their risk of an audit by identifying potential audit triggers before they file their return.
+• Audit Risk Meter: This tool helps taxpayers reduce their risk of an audit by identifying potential audit triggers before they file their return.
+This gives you an indication of how vulnerable you are to an audit (free with paid products).

 Before you file your taxes with TurboTax, the software runs an audit check and points out any information from your tax return that may increase your chances of being audited.
 In the unlikely event that you are contacted by the IRS after filing your taxes, TurboTax will help you understand why you’ve been contacted, and help you prepare your next steps for dealing with the situation.

-In addition, you can also reduce your risk of an audit by knowing what common situations and events have a higher chance of being flagged by the IRS.
+In addition, you can also reduce your risk of a tax audit by knowing what common situations and events have a higher chance of being flagged by the IRS.
 Some possible triggers:

 • Child Tax Credit: With more and more children living with separated or divorced parents this is becoming a more common red flag.
 To receive the child tax credit you must enter the child’s social security number.
 If another parent has already claimed that social security number, the second return to be filed will trigger an audit.